deliveredtechnologies/terraform-maven/README.md

 # Terraform Maven Plugin

-The Terraform Maven Plugin brings Terraform into Maven and greatly enhances the Terraform code management lifecycle and management experience.
+The Terraform Maven Plugin brings Maven to Terraform and greatly enhances the Terraform project lifecycle and dependency management experience.
 Maven in some form has been the standard for Java project management for over a decade.
 Now, all of that Maven goodness can be used with Terraform.

 ### Contents